admhpr/noteorious/DESIGNDOC.md

 ## Problem Statement

-To analyse and look at different ways to implement the master/detail pattern using various JavaScript frameworks
+To analyse and look at different ways to implement the master/detail pattern using various JavaScript frameworks.

 ## Goals